rrwick/Badread/README.md

 ### QScore model

 The possible values for the `--qscore_model` argument are:
-* `nanopore2023`: a model trained on real Nanopore reads from 2023 (the default)
+* `nanopore2023`: a model trained on Nanopore reads from 2023 (the default)
-* `nanopore2020`: a model trained on real Nanopore reads from 2020
+* `nanopore2020`: a model trained on Nanopore reads from 2020
-* `nanopore2018`: a model trained on real Nanopore reads from 2018
+* `nanopore2018`: a model trained on Nanopore reads from 2018
-* `pacbio2016`: a model trained on real PacBio reads
+* `pacbio2016`: a model trained on PacBio RS II reads from 2016
+* `pacbio2021`: a model trained on PacBio HiFi reads from 2021
 * `random`: a model where qscores are meaningless and give no indication of read/base quality
 * `ideal`: a model where scores are unrealistically informative about read/base quality
 * a file path for a trained model